Chinese firm wins A123 despite U.S. tech transfer fears

 "Wanxiang America looks forward to closing the transaction and to continuing to foster the technologies A123 has worked so hard to develop," said Pin Ni, the president of Wanxiang America Corp, in a statement.

-Some members of Congress and the Strategic Materials Advisory Council - a group including retired military leaders that is focused on protecting the U.S. industrial supply chain - said the sale to Wanxiang could jeopardize U.S. energy security and they asked the U.S. committee to block it.
+Some members of Congress and retired military leaders said the sale to Wanxiang could jeopardize U.S. energy security and they asked the U.S. committee to block it.

 A123 had received a $249 million grant from the U.S. government as part of a stimulus program to promote clean energy, although about half of that money was never released.